 A report, How to Use the Internet for Cloud Connectivity Without Performance Disasters, by Australian-based analysts Bjarne Munch and Padraig Byrne says: “We are now seeing enterprises introducing an internet-first strategy for their WANs.
 This will also incorporate consumer-grade internet services, where possible.”

-In other words, where they can companies are dropping expensive WAN products and jumping on to services like New Zealand’s UFB.
+In other words, where they can companies are dropping expensive WAN products and jumping on to open internet services like New Zealand’s UFB.

 Business-class fibre services also usually come with better support.

 As the name of the Gartner report suggests, the focus here is using the internet to connect to cloud services.